 H. L. Mencken (Henry Louis Mencken).
 1880 to 1956.
 The Baltimore son.
 The patron saint of all newspapermen and the greatest critic of American society and culture (other than George Carlin, I suppose).
 He was a prose stylist—a craftsman with words who often stepped over the line into art.
 The first thing of his I read, the first of the Prejudices volumes, seemed short enough for a high school book report.
 How was I to know there was a lifetime of good stuff attached?
 Read the collected Prejudices; Treatise on the Gods; Happy Days; Newspaper Days; Heathen Days; and then the rest.

 Joseph Mitchell.
 1908 to 1996.
 The more recently issued anthology, Up in The Old Hotel contains several of his best works: McSorley’s Wonderful Saloon, Old Mr. Flood, The Bottom of the Harbor, and Joe Gould’s Secret, all of which appear in the New Yorker during its golden age.
 The dry chronicler of an age as told at street level.
 His was the New York I first found.

 Richard Mitchell.
 1929 to 2002.
 The Underground Grammarian.
 Many of us who received the newsletter did not understand The Gift of Fire we had.
 The coherence of it when rereading essays we had liked by themselves becomes more powerful than the words—something he might have enjoyed.

 Eric Newby.
 1919 to 2006.
-Another fabulous Englishman who was born to Wanda.
-Like his Fermor, he took a delight in life that is infectious and inspiring: A Short Walk in the Hindu Kush; Slowly Down the Ganges; Love and War in the Apennines (aka, When the Snows Come they Will Take You Away).
+Another fabulous Englishman who was born to wander, and Wanda.
+Like his contemporary Fermor, he took a delight in life that is infectious and inspiring: A Short Walk in the Hindu Kush; Slowly Down the Ganges; Love and War in the Apennines (aka, When the Snows Come they Will Take You Away).